The-Assembly/FleetManagement/README.md

 We’ll also create a data simulator in the platform to mimic our edge devices and further refine our data inheritance model to accommodate a variety of vehicle types.

 Prerequisites:  No download needed – just install PTC Cloud free trial (https://developer.thingworx.com/en/resources/trials)

+Steps:
+1. Install the PTC Cloud free trial (https://developer.thingworx.com/en/resources/trials)
+2. After logging in - import the following entities from the XML objects above
+   a.
+Projects_The Assembly - Fleet Management.xml
+   b.
+Things_VS_AssemblyVehicle.xml
+   c.
+ThingTemplates_AssemblyVehicle.xml
+   d.
+Things_AssemblyCar1.xml
+   e.
+Things_AssemblyCar2.xml
+   f.
+Mashups_AssemblyFleetDashboard.xml
+(These correspond to the diagram and follow on from what we've done in the first session)